CIRRIE International Exchange Program

-- Projects that are funded by NIDRR that wish to involve eminent colleagues from other countries in their activities.
+- Projects that are funded by NIDILRR that wish to involve eminent colleagues from other countries in their activities.

-- International rehabilitation research and development organizations that wish to invite research and development personnel from NIDRR funded projects for collaborative activity.
+- International rehabilitation research and development organizations that wish to invite research and development personnel from NIDILRR funded projects for collaborative activity.